Frequently Asked Questions

 Existing Bridge

 • Due to its age and condition, the bridge is too expensive to maintain.
-In addition, it doesn’t meet current environmental standards and wouldn’t withstand an earthquake.
+In addition, it doesn’t meet current environmental standards and wouldn’t withstand a major earthquake.